joysticktv/joysticktv.github.io/streamer_support.md

 * **Live Streaming** - Receive tokens live with the option to set tip goals.
 * **Direct Messaging** - Send direct messages, videos, and images for an amount of tokens you set.
 * **Post Content** - Share posts with exclusive content for your subscribers or set a token amount to unlock.

-### Revenue Share

-Streamers earn 80% revenue share.
-No prerequisites to start earning.

-The amount is calcuated based on the purchase amount that a user makes.
-If a user spends $100 to purchase tokens, and tips you all of those tokens, you earn $80.
-Keep in mind that some users may be given discount coupons to encourage more spending, or joined through an [affiliate link](/affiliate_support) other than yours.
-If they are given 20% off, then their purcahse price is $80.
-Instead of earning 80% on $100 purchase, you're earning 80% on an $80 purchase.
+* **Affiliate Links** - Use your affiliate link to drive traffic.
+Earn 20% on every purchase they make.

+Start earning on day 1.
+Request a payout any time once you've reached the minimum threshold.
+We offer many options for payouts, and we're adding more in the future.

+## Earning Plans

+We offer 2 different plans for new streamers to choose from.
+You will select your plan when you apply to become a streamer.
+Choose the plan that best fits your needs.

 We provide extensive analytics and reporting to help you keep track of your money.

 For other questions or help, please email support@joystick.tv, or contact us on Discord.
 You can also visit our [FAQ page](/faq) for more info.

+> Be sure the plan you choose is the one that best suits you.
+Once chosen, you are not able to change later.

+### Fixed-Rate Plan

+Our fixed-rate plan allows for simplified accounting.
+Never worry about pricing tip menu items, posts, or any locked content.
+You will always know how much you are earning with each token tipped.

+Each token tipped is worth **5.5¢** USD.
+From tips during live streams, to purchsaes of your locked content, no matter how you're tipped, those tokens are locked in to a fixed value.

+As a streamer, you can set your subscription price starting at $3.99.
+With the Fixed-Rate plan, you will always earn **80%**.
+This also includes subscriptions gifted to you by the community.

+All funds earned take up-to 30 days to mature before you can request the payout.

-### Token Values
+### Variable-Rate Plan

-Every token tipped on Joystick will have a monetary value.
-Sometimes tokens may be given away for free as promotional tokens, but these will still have some monetary value to the streamer.
-They may range from $0.03 to $0.10 cents per token.

-The value of a token is calculated by taking the purchase amount (excluding fees), and removing 20% for Joystick's cut.
-The remaining 80% is used to get the value of each token.
+Our variable-rate plan gives you a much higher chance at earning more.
+Tokens tipped to you may be worth anywhere between 3¢ and 10¢ USD depending on their original purchase value.
+This may fluctuate based on if the user was given a coupon to purchase tokens at a discount, or if the user signed up using another streamer's [affiliate link](/affiliate_support).

+Your subscription value also may vary depending on a few factors.
+This is generally 80%, but may go up or down based on the user signing up under another streamer's [affiliate link](/affiliate_support), or another streamer using their joystick wallet.

+All funds earned take up-to 30 days to mature before you can request the payout.

-### Payouts
+## Payouts

 Payouts can be requested once you have earned the minimum withdrawal amount in available funds.
-All funds received are considered "pending" for 30 days from the day you receive the money.
+All funds received are considered "pending" for up-to 30 days from the day you receive the money.
 You can think of your earnings like a sliding window.
 If you receive $1 on July 1st, that $1 will be available to you on July 31st.
-We do this in order to protect us and you from fraud.
+We do this in order to help protect us and you from fraud.

 *Payout Options*
 * **Check** ($50 min / $2 fee)
 * **ACH** ($100 min / $2 fee)
-* **MassPay** ($100 min / $2 fee)
+* **MassPay** (currently unavailable)
 * **Yoursafe** ($100 min / $2 fee)
 * **Wire** ($400 min / $35 fee)
 * **Joystick Wallet** ($0 min / $0 fee)